Niels Hemmingsens Gade 32: Søren Sørensen's brewery

 No. 117 was home to a total of 28 residents at the time of the 1840 census.
 Søren Sørensen, a brewer, resided there with his wife Ane Helene, their four children (aged two to 15), two, brewery workers and two maids.
 Margrethe Skibsted, now 64 years old and a widow, resided on the first floor with her foster son Frederik Dunlop from the Danish West Indies, lodger Francicius Røchter and two maids.
 A third household consisted of clerk Hendrik Thomassen Dalberg, his wife Ingeborg Frederikke née Hansen, accountant Henrich Porth and one maid.
 Ester Meyer, a widow, resided in the building with her son (master tailor) and daughter, one lodger (tailor/employee) and one maid.
-Lars Rasmussen, an innkeeper, resided in the basement with his son, one lodger (master joiner) and one maid.
+Lars Rasmussen, an barkeeper, resided in the basement with his son, one lodger (master joiner) and one maid.